 Will I need batteries?

 The short and exciting answer is: NO!
 In Ohio, we are fortunate to be a state that allows Net Metering.
 This means that your PV system can be tied to the grid, and your utility provider has to give you credit as long as your system is approved by that utility.
 This means that you do not need any storage of any kind, but instead will simply feed back into the grid as your system produces.
 Our systems are designed to give back the grid the same amount you take from the grid now, leaving you with little to no bill without the excess cost of batteries.
+Click to learn more about batteries and solar systems.

 What is grid parity?